Bailey's FFT algorithm

-The Bailey's FFT (also known as a 4-step FFT) is a high-performance algorithm for computing the fast Fourier transform (FFT).
-This variation of the Cooley–Tukey FFT algorithm was originally designed for systems with hierarchical memory common in modern computers (and was the first FFT algorithm in this so called "out of core" class).
-The algorithm treats the samples as a two dimensional matrix (thus yet another name, a matrix FFT algorithm) and executes short FFT operations on the columns and rows of the matrix, with a correction multiplication by "twiddle factors" in between.
+Bailey's FFT (also known as a 4-step FFT) is a high-performance algorithm for computing the fast Fourier transform (FFT).
+This variation of the Cooley–Tukey FFT algorithm was originally designed for systems with hierarchical memory, as is common in modern computers, and was the first FFT algorithm in this "out of core" class.
+The algorithm treats the samples as a two dimensional matrix (thus another name, a matrix FFT algorithm) and executes short FFT operations on the columns and rows of the matrix, with multiplication by correction "twiddle factors" in between.

-The algorithm got its name after an article by David H. Bailey, FFTs in external or hierarchical memory, published in 1989.
-In this article Bailey credits the algorithm to W. M. Gentleman and G. Sande who published their paper, Fast Fourier Transforms: for fun and profit, some twenty years earlier in 1966.
+The algorithm is named after an article by David H. Bailey, FFTs in external or hierarchical memory, published in 1989.
+In this article, Bailey credits the algorithm to W. M. Gentleman and G. Sande, who published their paper, Fast Fourier Transforms: for fun and profit, in 1966, more than two decades earlier.
 The algorithm can be considered a radix-$\sqrt n$ FFT decomposition.

-Here is a brief overview of how the "4-step" version of the Bailey FFT algorithm works: